Geometrothermodynamics for Black holes and de Sitter Space: Introduction

-which allows a thermodynamic interpretation of (\ref{th1st}).
-The area theorem is obtained in multiple ways for various types of black holes\cite{PhysRevD.35.449,PhysRevD.48.R3427,PhysRevD.50.846,PhysRevD.52.4430}.
-Wald proposed equating the Noether charge with the entropy of black holes\cite{PhysRevD.48.R3427}.
-Wald's method is applicable to a wide variety of Einsteinian and post-Einsteinian gravitational theories\cite{PhysRevD.61.084027}.
-Gour and Mayo demonstrated that the entropy of a black hole is (nearly) linear in the area of the horizon\cite{PhysRevD.63.064005}; however, the area theorem for the black hole entropy has not yet been proven generally.

 We propose a new method to extract entropy from the general relativistic theory.
 Our method is sufficiently general to discuss the thermodynamics of a wide variety of solutions of the Einstein equation with an event horizon.
-After a brief summary of the geometrical framework in Section \iI, the Lagrangian and Hamiltonian formalisms are given in a completely covariant way in Sections \iII and \iIII, respectively.
-In Section \iIV, the abstract thermodynamic system is rewritten using the terminology for a geometry that is parallel to the treatment for general relativity given in Sections \iII and \iIII.
-The new method is applied to black holes and the de Sitter space in Section V, and then the area theorem is examined for these examples.
-Finally, a summary is presented in Section \iVI.
-Physical constants are set to unity, e.g., $4\pi G=\hbar=c=1$, in this report unless otherwise noted.
+The Lagrangian and Hamiltonian formalisms are given in a completely covariant way in Sections \iII.
+In Section \iIII, the abstract thermodynamic system is rewritten using the terminology for a geometry that is parallel to the treatment for general relativity given in Sections \iII.
+The new method is applied to black holes and the de Sitter space in Section \iIV, and then the area theorem is examined for these examples.
+Finally, a summary is presented in Section V. Physical constants are set to unity, e.g., $4\pi G=\hbar=c=1$, in this work unless otherwise noted.